-The GPS System is owned and managed by the US government.
-It is made available free of charge but can be severely downgraded even switched off.
+The Various GNSS Systems (constellations) are owned and managed by Governments.
+They are made available free of charge but can be severely downgraded even switched off.

-ADVANTAGE, DISADVANTAGE

-Advantages

-GPS is available world-wide continuously

-GPS is free of charge

-GPS is a globally referenced system (Datum WGS 84)

-The equipment is (relatively) low-cost and simple to operate

-DGPS is of sufficient accuracy for DP PRS

-Disadvantages
+GPS-USA

+GLONASS - Russia

+Beidou - China

+Galileo - European Union
-Potential high HDOP errors

-Differential services must be contracted and paid for Loss of data and/or differential corrections close to nearby structure

-Major multi-path problems exist close to platform or other structures

-Poor quality of positioning during periods of high solar activity
+Advantages GNSS is available world-wide continuously GNSS is free of charge GNSS is a globally referenced system (Datum WGS 84) Disadvantages Potential high HDOP errors (using GPS only) Differential services must be contracted and paid for Loss of data and/or differential corrections close to nearby structure The Vessel equipment is (relatively) low-cost and simple to operate DGPS is of sufficient accuracy for DP PRS (~1m) PPP (Precise Point Positioning) is capable of decimetre accuracy Possible multi-path problems exist close to platform or other structures Poor quality of positioning during periods of high solar activity